-Once again, I applaud you for introducing this legislation and the Committee for taking up the cause of child sex abuse victims in this way.
-Hawaii's children deserve the passage of SB217.SD2, which eliminates the statute of limitations for all future cases, and creates a two-year (2) window of opportunity for Hawaii's child sex abuse victims who were locked out of the courthouse by unfairly short limitations periods.
+Once again, I applaud you for introducing legislation intended to help childhood sexual abuse victims, and the Committee for taking up the cause of child sex abuse victims in this way.
+Hawaii's children deserve the passage of statutes of limitations reform to protect children today and in the future, and to achieve justice for the many victims suffering in silence.
+This bill creates a two-year (2) window of opportunity for Hawaii's child sex abuse victims who were locked out of the courthouse by unfairly short limitations periods.
+That is a huge step forward.